Keto and Kote (film)

-Keto and Kote (Georgian: ქეთო და კოტე) is a 1948 Georgian comedy film directed by Vakhtang Tabliashvili and Shalva Gedevanishvili is based on play Hanuma by Avksenty Tsagareli.
+Keto and Kote (Georgian: ქეთო და კოტე) is a 1948 Soviet comedy film directed by Vakhtang Tabliashvili and Shalva Gedevanishvili is based on play Hanuma by Avksenty Tsagareli.

 Plot

 The rich merchant of Tbilisi dreams of intermarrying with the aristocracy (in order to be known as an aristocrat himself) and is going to give his beautiful daughter Keto (Medea Japaridze) for the old, vicious and ruined prince Levan Palavandishvili (Petre Amiranashvili).
 The girl is desperate, because she loves the young poet Kote (Batu Kraveishvili), the nephew of the prince, who, in the guise of a teacher, goes to see her.

 With the help of friends and matchmaker Khanuma (Tamari Chavchavadze), young lovers manage to outwit old people and achieve their own happiness.